 editor to receive FATV's Boulder Award

-Fitchburg Access Television announced Wednesday that the 21st Annual Boulder Award will be presented to Sentinel & Enterprise Editor Charles St. Amand on May 11 at Oak Hill Country Club.
+Fitchburg Access Television announced Wednesday that the 21st annual Boulder Award will be presented to Sentinel & Enterprise Editor Charles St. Amand on Thursday, May 11, at Oak Hill Country Club.
 St. Amand was chosen by the all-volunteer board of directors of FATV to recognize his commitment to the city of Fitchburg and his partnership with Fitchburg Access Television.

 Start the conversation, or Read more at Sentinel & Enterprise.